vlitzke/kitchenflies/DNAseq/13_PCA/README.md

  see https://github.com/samtools/bcftools/issues/1050

-:memo: Converting plink files does not seem to be a good idea, it kind of messes things up/lose metadata, it seems you may/may not need allele reference data input too
+:memo: Converting plink files does not seem to be a good idea, it kind of messes things up/lose metadata, it seems you may/may not need allele reference data input too.
+For example, it seemed I lost the sex data, so I tried to add the argument `--update-sex txtFile` and I created a random text file with Year, sample id, sex with tabs in between in notepad... did not work.
+I think the formatting is off but I'm not sure why...

 [^1]:https://speciationgenomics.github.io/pca/